PowerPigeon26/pokeAPI/README.md

 Hi!
 This is an application I made while practicing working with APIs in C#.
+This program utilizes the PokeAPI.
+When the code is run, the user will be asked to type the name of a pokemon in the console.
+Incorrect names will cause it to loop and ask for another name.
+When a correct name is given, the PokeAPI is used to find that pokemon's height, weight, type, and description across all the games.
+Afterwards, it loops back to the start to ask for another pokemon name.